 Foreign Language Requirement.
 Any student who is admitted to the university without two years of high school credit (8th through 12th grades) in the same foreign language must complete two semesters of a single foreign language in college.
 The college-level foreign language courses will replace free electives in the B.B.A. program and can be declared pass/fail.

 Second Undergraduate Degree.
 No second bachelor’s degree is conferred until the candidate has completed at least 24 semester hours (exclusive of credit by exam) after admission for the second degree.
 Students must be approved by the Undergraduate Services Center to seek a second degree and have at least a 2.75 GPA in their first degree.
 A second bachelor’s degree sought by a student who did not graduate from a public Texas university must include the required core curriculum.

 Study Abroad.
 Students requesting permission to study abroad in business programs must have a minimum 2.75 Texas Tech GPA and lower-division core completed.
-Please check with the International Business programs office for specific program requirements.
+Please check with the Center for Global Engagement for specific program requirements.

 Summer Work.
 Coursework to be taken at other institutions must be approved by a Rawls College undergraduate advisor prior to enrollment.
 Credit from other institutions is not calculated into the student’s Texas Tech GPA.

 Honors College for Business Majors.
 Students from all areas of the Rawls College of Business may enter the Honors College.
 Students with high grade point averages are encouraged to apply for admittance into this prestigious program.
 Honors sections are offered in several business courses.

 The Bachelor of Business Administration degree will be awarded to all students who fulfill the following minimum requirements: